AdrienFromToulouse/cloudndirt/README.md

 ## The Cloud

 The application and deployment of the KNOW in a real environment and use cases, making it real and improvable.

+# Organization

+The triage is done in [Projects](https://github.com/AdrienFromToulouse/cloudndirt/projects)